 Excel export in Blazor Pivot Table component

-The Excel export allows Pivot Table data to be exported as Excel document.
-To enable Excel export in the pivot table, set the AllowExcelExport property in SfPivotView class to true.
-Once the API is set, user needs to call the ExportToExcelAsync method for exporting on external button click.
+The Excel export feature allows you to export Pivot Table data as an Excel document for offline analysis and reporting.
+To enable Excel export functionality in the Pivot Table, set the AllowExcelExport property in SfPivotView class to true.
+Once enabled, use the ExportToExcelAsync method to perform the Excel export operation.

 NOTE